usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 ### Signed Distance Fields (SDFs)

 If computing exact ray-world intersections is too costly, what are our options?
 Ray marching uses an iterative approach based on Signed Distance Fields (SDFs).
 Instead of computing an exact intersection, the ray marching algorithm queries the lowest distance between a point and any location on an object.
-Outside of the object this value is > 0, inside it is < 0, and on the border it is equal to 0.
+Outside of the object, this value is > 0, inside it is < 0, and on the border it is equal to 0.

 <img style="width: 100%; height: auto; max-height: none" alt="An example of signed distance fields" src="./assets/2d_sdf.png">